 At Chandler's Ford Infant School our vision and values are at the core of everything we do, and we believe that connecting our students with nature is important to their future success and the future of our planet.
 We want our pupils to care deeply about the natural world and to ignite a passion for stewardship and have the confidence to speak for the natural world.

 Chandler's Ford Infant School is a Hampshire "Trailblazer" school, a green flag Eco-School and a member of the RHS School Gardening programme.
 Our curriculum aims therefore always support and inspire children to make a positive impact on our planet.

 All outdoor learning is planned around the curriculum currently being studied, which gives depth, enrichment, and an outdoor perspective for our students.
 Our cross-curriculum approach to outdoor learning ensures a high standard of teaching and learning in all subject areas across the school.
 Each subject uses a clear progression of skills and knowledge, and our outdoor learning enriches and enhances the children’s in-school learning experiences.
 It is through this method that we strive to provide our pupils with the widest range of skills and opportunities available to us.

-We are a Trailblazer school which is a Hampshire County scheme that promotes outdoor and environmental education and helps schools to co-ordinate, support and develop their work in the outdoors.
-As part of this scheme each class will pledge to carry out a minimum of 60 hours of outdoor learning each year.
-We also run a successful Gardening Club for Years 1 and 2 during lunch times and are a member of the RHS School Gardening program and an after school Forest School club for Year 2 children.
-Each term our school holds an “Outdoor Learning Day” and we take part in “Outdoor Classroom Day” which is a global campaign to inspire outdoor learning and play.
+As a Trailblazer school which is a Hampshire County scheme that promotes outdoor and environmental education, we are guided, supported, and aided in our outdoor learning development and as part of this scheme each class has pledge to carry out a minimum of 60 hours of outdoor learning each year.
+We also run a successful Gardening Club for Years 1 and 2 during lunch times and are a member of the RHS School Gardening program and an after-school Forest School club for Year 2 children.
+On top of this each term our school holds an “Outdoor Classroom Day” which is a global campaign to inspire outdoor learning and play.

 Here are some websites you might like to look at home: